apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrFieldAppend.en.rst

 Description
 ===========

-Attaches a MIME :arg:`field` to a header.
+Attatches a MIME :arg:`field` to a header.
 The header is represented by the :arg:`bufp` and :arg:`hdr` arguments which should have been obtained by a call to :func:`TSHttpTxnClientReqGet` or similar.
 If the field in :arg:`field` was created by calling :func:`TSMimeHdrFieldCreateNamed` the same :arg:`bufp` and :arg:`hdr` passed to that should be passed to this function.